-All students in programs leading to NYS certification need to have their fingerprints cleared by the New York State Education Department (NYSED) for NYS certification.
+All students in programs leading to New York State certification need to have their fingerprints cleared by the New York State Education Department (NYSED).

-Visit PETS: Fingerprinting for Fieldwork and Student Teaching to learn how to obtain fingerprint clearance.
+Visit the Fingerprinting for Hunter College School of Education Students to learn how to obtain fingerprint clearance.